-On this day in 1941, Franklin Roosevelt introduces the lend-lease program to Congress.
+On January 10, 1941, Franklin Roosevelt introduces the lend-lease program to Congress.
 The plan was intended to help Britain beat back Hitler’s advance while keeping America only indirectly involved in World War II.

 As Roosevelt addressed Congress, the Battle of Britain was in its full destructive swing and Hitler seemed on the verge of invading Great Britain.
 The cash-strapped Brits desperately needed airplanes, tanks and ships to fight Hitler’s imminent invasion.
 For months, Britain’s prime minister, Winston Churchill, had begged Roosevelt for help, but the president was committed to abiding by Americans’ wishes to stay out of another bloody world war.